Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

         YSMenu is a simple, fast, and stable kernel, featuring a menu UI resembling the original R4.
 It's a great choice for most DSTT-based flashcart users.
 However, it does lack RTS (Real Time Save), so check out the R4iMenu tab if that is something you're interested in.

         Note that YSMenu has issues with some romhacks - the loader will not recognize the romhack in its patch database, causing it to throw `errcode -4` when attempting to load it.
-Please Pico-Launcher, AKMenu-Next or R4iMenu for romhacks.
+Please use Pico-Launcher, AKMenu-Next or R4iMenu for romhacks.

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}